temauiojah/Bourne-phone/README.md

 # Maui-OS

-A Linux From Scratch operating system to be used on an Arm architecture type smart phone.The Bourne phone
+A Linux From Scratch style built operating system to be used on an Arm architecture type smart phone and a desktop version.
+"The Bourne phone"

 A variety of included programs.